aridjayarecipes/cutesrecipes.web.app/content/post/1724-recipe-of-super-quick-homemade-the-most-perfect-carrot-cake.md

 1. Add a little flour over the raisins
 1. And now add the carrots and raisins, put it in the oven 25-30 minutes at 180°C
 1. Now we mix whipped cream with the two teaspoons of Greek yoghurt
-1. And that's is it you're carrot cake is finish,(for decor I use melted sugar just a ideea)
+1. And that&#39;s is it you&#39;re carrot cake is finish,(for decor I use melted sugar just a ideea)

-It wasn't until recently that we realized just how much we love carrot cake.
+It wasn&#39;t until recently that we realized just how much we love carrot cake.
 Lots of carrots make this the best carrot cake.
 I like to hand grate my carrots since I prefer the texture, but you can use your food processor or buy pre-grated.
 Carrot cake has long been my favorite cake and this is the only recipe I ever use!
 Carrot Cake Perfect for Any Celebration.

 So that is going to wrap this up for this exceptional food the most perfect carrot cake recipe.
 Thanks so much for your time.
 I am confident you can make this at home.
 There is gonna be interesting food at home recipes coming up.
 Don't forget to bookmark this page in your browser, and share it to your family, friends and colleague.
 Thank you for reading.
 Go on get cooking!